gsantner/markor/README.md

 Document will be stored locally in the device public documents folder or a custom folder.

 ## Contributions
-The project is always open for co ntributions and accepts pull requests.
+The project is always open for contributions and welcomes pull requests.
 The project uses [AOSP Java Code Style](https://source.android.com/source/code-style#follow-field-naming-conventions), with one exception: private members are `_camelCase` instead of `mBigCamel`.
 You may use Android Studios _auto reformat feature_ before sending a PR.

 Translations can be contributed on GitHub or via [E-Mail](https://gsantner.github.io/#contact).
 You can use Stringlate ([![Translate - with Stringlate](https://img.shields.io/badge/stringlate-translate-green.svg)](https://lonamiwebs.github.io/stringlate/translate?git=https%3A%2F%2Fgithub.com%2Fgsantner%2Fmarkor.git&name=markor&web=https%3A%2F%2Fgithub.com%2Fgsantner%2Fmarkor)) to translate the project directly on your Android phone.
 It allows you to export as E-Mail attachement and to post on GitHub.